Airplejn/Airplejn/README.md

 ## RatSense

 private hacked client.
-Dont ask for it.
-Probably it will never be public.
+Dont ask for it because probably it will never be public.